Phani-LP/OOPS/README.md

 ## Methods:
 Methods are functions associated with a class.
 They define the behavior of the class and can operate on the data attributes of the object.
 ## Instance:
+An instance, also known as an object, is a concrete occurrence of a class.
+It represents a specific entity with its own set of attributes and can perform actions as defined by the methods in the class.
 ## Self:
 ## Inheritance:
 Inherting the properties one class to another class is nothing but inheritance.